nornagon/Preloader/README.md

 ## 2. Requirements

-The Preloader extension requires MediaWiki 1.7.0 or later.
+The Preloader extension requires MediaWiki 1.25.0 or later.

 ## 3. Installation

-Git - clone the Github repository into your extensions subdirectory:
+Git - clone the GitHub repository into your extensions subdirectory:

 ```
 cd /path/to/wiki/extensions